Home | About Us | Bio | Groups | Music | Schedule | Links | Feedback

 Shannon's first Jazz Album was released to great reviews and solid air play.
 His CD recordings, Silent Voices and Out of the Blue, received reviews in the internationaly acclaimed Cadence Magazine.
 A quote from one review stated: "Intense and melodic.
 Bright and freewheeling and full of the bluesy accents that can't help but bring a smile to your face.
 A fun bent note swagger in his playing.
 This is very good jazz guitar"

-and composition.
-He was Professor of music at at El Centro College in
+composition.
+He was Professor of music at at El Centro College in Dallas

-Dallas Texas for many years and subsequently at Brookhaven College School
+Texas for many years and subsequently at Brookhaven College School of

 Jazz and Classical guitar plus Jazz Improvisation.
 James has won several